 BlueConic provides a secure environment for its customers.
 Security is of paramount importance to BlueConic customers.
-To help you have the safest environment possible, we created a checklist that you can leverage to enhance and protect your BlueConic environment.
+To help you have the safest environment possible, we created a checklist you can use to enhance and protect your BlueConic environment.
 We suggest assigning someone, probably a BlueConic application manager, to go through this checklist every month.

 Understand the context:

-- Be aware that security is often a balance between secure and user-friendly, as an application manager you have to make that trade-off.
+- Be aware that security is often a balance between secure and user-friendly.
+As an application manager you have to make that trade-off.

-- Verify which user has which role and remove any non needed roles for a user.
+- Verify which user has which role and remove any non-needed roles for a user.

 - Verify if a user is still active in the organization, and if not remove the user.

-- Profiles (users with this permission can view individual profiles, which might be privacy sensitive)
+- Profiles: Users with this permission can view individual profiles, which might be privacy sensitive.

 Check the Privacy tab for settings that might be relevant, especially:

 - Check the default permission setting.
-When default permission is level 0, website visitors have to opt-in first before you start collecting data, which can be a better model if you are privacy conscious
+When default permission is level 0, website visitors have to opt-in first before you start collecting data, which can be a better model if you are privacy conscious.

 Other security tips

 - As a general policy, User Management is always fully owned by the customer.
-This means that BlueConic Support cannot add, remove or update users without your explicit consent through email, and even then we prefer you do it yourself to prevent confusion about who can access your data.
+This means that BlueConic Support cannot add, remove, or update users without your explicit consent through email, and even then we prefer you do it yourself to prevent confusion about who can access your data.

-- Logging in uses two factor authentication through email which is mandatory for all users.
+- Logging in uses two-factor authentication through email which is mandatory for all users.

-And most important of all: be aware of security risks with everything you do and be smart about it!
+And most important of all: Be aware of security risks with everything you do and be smart about it!